"Postcard" / "Postcard from Hallmark" Virus Hoax

 By David Emery

-Netlore Archive: Hoax alert warns of 'the worst virus ever' circulating in the form of an attachment labeled 'POSTCARD' or 'POSTCARD FROM HALLMARK.'
+Netlore Archive: Years-old hoax warns users to beware of "the worst virus ever" circulating in the form of an email attachment titled "POSTCARD" or "POSTCARD FROM HALLMARK."

 Description: Virus hoax

 Circulating since: Feb.
 2008 (this version)

 Status: False, though real e-card viruses DO exist (see details below)

 |NOTE: Some versions of the hoax below claim the information was "verified" on Snopes.com.
 This is NOT true.
 What has been verified is a different e-card virus threat with a similar name.
 Read carefully!|

 Email text contributed by Caroline O., June 13, 2008: